Change over Time

 Technical people monitor metrics — numbers that report change over time — to keep systems running smoothly.
 This is not news.

-Therefore, to create the best metric experience for our users we need
+Therefore, the best metric experience

-- to show them the latest value,
+- shows users the latest value,

-- show how the value has been trending,
+- how it has been trending,

 Caveat: Standard vs Custom